gdavila/minimal-mistakes/_broadcast/Vmaf/Vmaf.md

 ffmpeg  -i <source> -i <distorted> -lavfi "[1:v]trim=start=<OFFSET>:duration=<WINDOW_SIZE>,setpts=PTS-STARTPTS[distorted];[0:v][distorted]psnr=stats_file=psnr.log" -f null -
 ```

-The previous cmd should be run by incrementing the `<OFFSET>` in steps of 1/fps in order to slide frame-by-frame the distorted video  trimmed at `<WINDOW_SIZE>` duration.
-The `<OFFSET>` `T` that produces the max PSNR will be used to compute VMAF.
-For example:
+The previous command should be run by incrementing the `<OFFSET>` in steps of 1/fps in order to slide frame-by-frame the distorted video.
+Additionally, distored video is  trimmed at a sample of `<WINDOW_SIZE>` duration in order to simplify the PSNR computation.
+The `<OFFSET>` `T` that produces the max PSNR will be used to compute VMAF, i.e., :

 ```bash
 ffmpeg -i <main> -i <reference> -lavfi "[1:v]trim=start=<T>,setpts=PTS-STARTPTS[ref];[0:v][ref]libvmaf=model_path=/usr/local/share/model/vmaf_v0.6.1.pkl" -f null -
 ```

-On the previous cmd, the reference is trimmed and would start at `<T>` seconds in order to get frame-to-frame synchronization.
+The above example considers that by computing the PSNR through a sliding window in the main video, the best value was finding at `T` seconds from the start of the reference video.
+In this way, in order to get VMAF properly synced, the computation  should start with the Frame located at `<T>` seconds within the reference video (this is done by trim filter).
 This means that the frame at `<T>` seconds  of the Reference sample matches with the first frame of the Distorted sample.

 ## Interalaced Sources